When Do Cornell Decisions Come Out?

 • You’ll have to differentiate your application and stand out even more from high-caliber applicants

-Cornell early decision is best for applicants who know the school is their first choice, can pull together a perfect application on time, and are comfortable with their estimated financial aid package.
+Cornell's early decision application is best for students who know the school is their first choice, can complete an application on time, and are comfortable with their estimated financial aid package.

 Regular Decision